Meetings

 Presentation of money from the Auction by Councillors Jack MacPhersona And Diane Roberts to Lion Harland and the rest of the lions

 Town Councillor Jack MacPherson presents Antigonish Lion of the Year, Harland MacLeod with a Cheque.
-Also in the photo are King Lion (President 2011 - 12) Donald MacLellan,(far right) Councillors Diane Roberts and Liz Chisholm.
+Also in the photo are Lion (President 2011 - 12) Donald MacLellan,(far right) Councillors Diane Roberts and Liz Chisholm.
 Also Lions Paul Tomlik and Vic MacLellan.
 Thanks to the Town of Antigonish for their partnership on this project.
 Thanks Guys!

 _____________________________